 A high-quality physical education curriculum inspires all pupils to succeed and excel in competitive sport and other physically-demanding activities.
 It provides opportunities for pupils to become physically confident in a way which supports their health and fitness.
 Opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect.
 We offer a wide ranging and inclusive curriculum, both individual and team activities, covering invasion games, striking and fielding games, net/wall games, swimming, athletics, outdoor and adventurous activities and gymnastics, developing both competitive skills and a good understanding of a fit and healthy lifestyle.
 The impact being a lifelong love of physical activity.

 In KS3, students will develop a love for learning and enjoyment in physical activity throughout our curriculum.
 Our students go into KS4 with the skills and behaviour that will equip them to study PE courses and continue to enjoy being physically active within their core PE lessons.

 We feel it’s essential to not only monitor and assess student’s physical capabilities but also, their growth mindset.
 Students are given opportunities to develop their confidence and leadership skills.
 We provide support for them to complete tasks independently and overcome challenges to make meaningful progress.
-Our exceptional relationship with the primary schools through our DSSN network means we know our students well before year 7 and can continue to challenge their ability in KS3.

 Every year the school achieves the prestigious School Games Mark which is a government led award for the schools commitment to developing competition across the school and our community.